francescocopelli/GCTA_ASE_2024-2025/README.md

 ```
 ### Command explanation
 1. -r .: Recursively scans all directories and files in the project.
-2. -x ./.venv,./test: Excludes the .venv and test directories from the scan.
+2. -x : Excludes the folders used for the tests code, which would give false positives.
 3. -s=B501: Excludes the B501 check (request_with_no_cert_validation) to avoid false positives, as we added the verify=False to remove the check on the certificates used with requests, as they are self signed.

 ## Postman tests